Fool-Yang/TechDemo/README.md

 # TechDemo
-Pleas download this repo as a .zip file and open it in Unity editor.
+Please download this repo as a .zip file by clicking the green "Code" button and open it in Unity editor.